AstroDetlev/PiBook_on_AcerTravelMate4001/README.md

   Test with Multimeter: All 5 buttons cause just a simple short to the ground.
 As the tiny buttons themself can not handly heavy load, I do not expect high current here.
   Some general purpose NPN Transistors wired as an emitter base circuit with a flyback diode and a base resistor should do the job.
-Optocoupler are not needed and would not improve the reliability, as ground is still shared between Keybaord µC and ScreenControl.
+Optocoupler are not needed and would not improve the reliability, as ground is still shared between Keyboard µC and ScreenControl.

   The Keyboard software is meanwhile prepared to control 5 dedicated I/O lines.
 For a first go, these buttons are used
   - Fn + F5 = "Power"